Bring Your Own Device (BYOD)

 - Wi-Fi enabled to standards 802.11 a/c with 2×2

-- 1-3 USB ports one of which is USB Type C
+- 1-3 USB ports one of which is USB 3

 In excess of $1100

-All the above example laptops are available from www.cylone.co.nz (click ‘Shop’ then ‘BYOD’ choose ‘Hagley College’ and enter the code hcbyod ).
-Most of these are also widely available from retail computer stores.
+Most of the above example laptops are available from www.cylone.co.nz (click ‘Shop’ then ‘BYOD’ choose ‘Hagley College’ and enter the code hcbyod ).
+They are also widely available from retail computer stores but the included warranty period is likely to be less.
 Note that these are example devices and there are many devices available that meet the minimum specifications in the information above.